 Midsleeper or Cabin Bed?

 A very common question indeed!
-They are simply two different terms manufacturers use to describe a similar style bed.
-Traditionally, a Mid Sleeper bed will have a ladder whereas a Cabin Bed is a slightly elevated single bed which may or may not include a small ladder or steps.
+They are simply two different terms manufacturers use to describe a similar style of bed.
+Traditionally, a Mid Sleeper bed will have a ladder whereas a Cabin Bed is a slightly elevated single bed that may or may not include a small ladder or steps.
 Most importantly though, both bed styles are as much about storage as they are about sleeping.

 If space is at a premium or you simply need more storage because you’re bursting at the seams, a Mid Sleeper or Cabin Bed is designed to maximise floor space within a bedroom.
-This style offers ‘more than just a bed’ but a complete bedroom solution for sleep, study, storage and even play!
+This style offers “more than just a bed” but a complete bedroom solution for sleep, study, storage and even play!
 Designed for children of 6+ there are lots of designs and combinations available so you’ll be spoilt for choice finding the right one that is perfect for your child.

-A Day Bed is the perfect balance between a seat and a bed so it offers great versatility.
-It is extremely useful and practical design for all around the home – in the study as a spare bed and a place to relax, a main sleeping option for your child’s bedroom and a popular choice for a guest room.
+A Day Bed is a perfect balance between a seat and a bed so it offers great versatility.
+It is an extremely useful and practical design for all around the home – in the study as a spare bed and a place to relax, a main sleeping option for your child’s bedroom and a popular choice for a guest room.
 Teenagers particularly benefit from a Day Bed because they can use it as a comfy sofa to hang out in the day with friends or curl up and read a book, and a welcoming bed to sleep in at night.

 Suitable for toddlers, teens and even adults, a Single Bed will certainly last and last.
 These classic low profile beds are a perfect choice for your child and if you need more storage or a spare bed, many designs come with additional storage or trundle bed drawers so you can really maximise your room to suit your needs.